amignan/rseismNet/README.md

 # rseismNet R Package
 Earthquake Frequency-Magnitude Distribution & Network Statistics

-A suite of statistical functions to describe the earthquake frequency
+Investigating the properties of the earthquake frequency-magnitude
-    magnitude distribution (FMD) statistics.
-This R package is based on the 2 following
-    rules: (1) the complete FMD side (m>=mc) is governed by the Gutenberg-Richter law and depends on the fault network properties; (2) the incomplete FMD part (m<mc) is governed by a detection function and depends on the seismic network properties (with m the earthquake magnitude and mc the completeness magnitude). rseismNet also implements the Bayesian Magnitude of Completeness (BMC) method, which uses a seismic network prior to map mc.
+    distribution (FMD) is the first necessary step of any seismicity analysis.
+The R package rseismNet provides a suite of statistical functions to determine the completeness magnitude mc and the seismicity properties below and above this threshold.
+"Net" refers to network, (1) for the seismic network properties described by the FMD shape below mc, and (2) for the earthquake fault network properties described by the Gutenberg-Richter law above mc. rseismNet also implements the Bayesian Magnitude of Completeness (BMC) method, which maps mc based on a seismic network prior.